Appendix E

 convention described in Section 10.2.

-velocity vector characterizing the rotation of the rod’s cross-section is
+vector characterizing the rotation of the rod’s cross-section is related to the

 where with held fixed.
 The preceding two results show